ericgj/ing/README.md

 The "subcommand" is your task.
 To take some examples.

-    ing -r./path/to/some/task.rb some:task run --verbose
+    ing -r./path/to/some/task.rb some:task run something --verbose

   1. `ing -r` loads specified ruby files or libraries/gems; then
-  2. it dispatches to `Some::Task.new(:verbose => true).run`.
+  2. it dispatches to `Some::Task.new(:verbose => true).run("something")`.

 (Assuming you define a task `Some::Task#run`, in `/path/to/some/task.rb`.)